Frequently asked questions about the original M-Power

 - Drop the envelope in the station.

-The in-home display will be processed, and any account adjustments will be completed within three to five business days.
+The M-Power box will be processed, and any account adjustments will be completed within three to five business days.

 In-home display return stations can be found at these locations:

 - 3160 S. Alma School Road, Mesa, AZ 85210 (Alma School Road south of Guadalupe Road)

 - 7050 E. University Drive, Mesa, AZ 85207 (University east of Power Road)